-Katharine Foster, DNP, APRN, AGACNP-BC, ENP-C, FNP-BC, CEN, NREMT-P has been involved in some form of emergency care for the past 45 years.
-Starting her career in EMS & Fire, she then went on to nursing school graduating from the Union Memorial Hospital School of Nursing in Baltimore.
-Foster would go on to obtain her BSN at the University of Phoenix.
-Later she graduated from the University of South Alabama Emergency dual role (FNP/AGACNP) NP program in 2016, and then completed her DNP in 2019.
-Her doctorate project involved a performance improvement project to reduce the door-to-CT and door-to-needle times in acute ischemic stroke.
+With over 45 years of experience in emergency care, Katharine Foster, DNP, APRN, AGACNP-BC, ENP-C, FNP-BC, CEN, NREMT-P is a highly qualified and skilled nursing professional.
+She began her career in EMS and Fire before earning her nursing degree from the Union Memorial Hospital School of Nursing in Baltimore and her BSN from the University of Phoenix.
+In 2016, she graduated from the University of South Alabama's dual role (FNP/AGACNP) NP program and completed her Doctorate of Nursing Practice (DNP) in 2019, with a focus on improving door-to-CT and door-to-needle times in acute ischemic stroke.

-Foster is board-certified as an Adult-Geriatric Acute Care NP, Emergency NP, Family NP, Certified Emergency Nurse, and National Registry Paramedic.
-Foster is also an ACLS Instructor, PALS Instructor, BCLS Instructor, TNCC and ENPC instructor.
-Memberships include Sigma Theta Tau, American Academy of Emergency Nurse Practitioners, Emergency Nurses Association, and the American Association of Critical-Care Nurses, Special interests include emergency nursing education, emergency medical services (education & operations), critical care in the ED setting, and disaster preparedness.
+Foster is board-certified in multiple areas, including Adult-Geriatric Acute Care NP, Emergency NP, Family NP, Certified Emergency Nurse, and National Registry Paramedic.
+She is also an ACLS, PALS, BCLS, TNCC, and ENPC instructor.
+Her memberships include Sigma Theta Tau, the American Academy of Emergency Nurse Practitioners, the Emergency Nurses Association, and the American Association of Critical-Care Nurses.
+Her special interests include emergency nursing education, emergency medical services (education and operations), critical care in the ED setting, and disaster preparedness.

-Foster’s nursing career includes emergency nursing, critical care nursing, nursing management, emergency education, critical care transport (air & ground), trauma program management, and as an Emergency Nurse Practitioner.
-Foster is currently a staff advanced practice provider at Hoke Hospital in Raeford North Carolina.
-In addition to her clinical position, Foster is currently an assistant professor at the Rocky Mountain University of Health Professions College of Nursing in the Emergency Nurse Practitioner program, and an adjunct instructor for the FNP/ENP program at the University of South Alabama.
+Currently, Foster is a staff advanced practice provider at Hoke Hospital in Raeford, North Carolina, and an assistant professor at the Rocky Mountain University of Health Professions College of Nursing in the Emergency Nurse Practitioner program.
+She is also an adjunct instructor for the FNP/ENP program at the University of South Alabama.
+Throughout her career, Foster has worked in a variety of roles, including emergency nursing, critical care nursing, nursing management, emergency education, critical care transport (air and ground), trauma program management, and as an Emergency Nurse Practitioner.